 5 ways to get your Elden Ring character ready for Shadow of the Erdtree DLC

-Elden Ring’s Shadow of the Erdtree DLC is only months away, so now is the perfect time to jump back into the Lands Between to get a character ready for perhaps the most hotly anticipated expansion since Phantom Liberty.
+Elden Ring’s Shadow of the Erdtree DLC is here, but you'll need to do some prep in the Lands Between to get a character ready for perhaps the most anticipated expansion since Phantom Liberty.

 If you’re anything like me, you’ve had your main character just sat by Miquella’s cocoon in the game, just waiting for something to happen.
 But if you’ve not got a character DLC ready, these are some tips that should help you on your way.